aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 The container will try to:

 * Connect to the database and will output the content of a table to _STDOUT_.
-* If the database failed, the error message will also be outputted to _STDOUT_.
+* If the database connection failed, the error message will also be outputted to _STDOUT_.

 Let's verify the logs (use _CTRL+C_ to exit the log)